 I just finished speaking to a group of medical and nursing students on end of life care and cultural competency.
 It’s a big topic.
 In health care the two areas where cultural beliefs are profoundly obvious are during birth and during death.
 In other areas the belief systems are more subtle, the differences not always … Continue reading End of Life Care and Cultural Competency

-Two months ago in Miami, Florida the FBI raided a mosque and arrested two Imams that had been under surveillance for some time.
+In June of 2011 in Miami, Florida the FBI raided a mosque and arrested two Imams that had been under surveillance for some time.
 It is remarkable that most of us had no idea it happened, and it didn’t seem to fuel any anti-Muslim sentiment elsewhere.
 When I heard the story I was impressed.
-Not one … Continue reading Cultural Competency & the FBI
+Not … Continue reading Cultural Competency & the FBI

 Through my years of living, working, and communicating across cultural boundaries I’ve realized two things that sum it all up: one — this road is humbling and two – it’s a life-long learning process.
 Just when I think I have it all figured out, something, someone will come into my life and challenge my thinking and … Continue reading Tips for Working Cross-culturally in Health Care Settings and Beyond